katkchung/food-and-beverage-finder/README.md

 ## Description

-An app that leverages the Yelp API and Mapquest API to find local coffeeshops and their driving distance based off an inputted address/
+An app that leverages the Yelp API and Mapquest API to 1) find local coffeeshops and their driving distance based off an inputted address and 2) display a list of some of my regular restaurants

 ## To Run